 After Jesus died on the cross and rose from the dead, Thomas, one of the disciples, doubted that he had risen.
 Jesus appears to him, and Thomas responds by saying to Jesus "my Lord and my God," (John 20:28).
 Jesus makes no correction to Thomas about this.
 Titus 2:13 tells us to wait for the coming of "our great God and Savior, Christ Jesus."
 In John 5:18 it says that Jesus "was calling God His own Father, making Himself equal with God."

-It is clear from the Scriptures that Jesus is considered to be God in flesh, that is, He is considered to be divine.
-The reason is that without Jesus being both God and man, He could not make a sacrifice of sufficient value to please God the Father.
-If He were not a man, He would not be able to die for the sins of mankind.
+It is clear from the Scriptures that Jesus is considered to be God in flesh; that is, he is considered to be divine.
+The reason is because without Jesus being both God and man, he could not make a sacrifice of sufficient value to please God the Father.
+If he were not a man, he would not be able to die for the sins of mankind.